uwmdi-togo/togolab/README.md

-# bptlab
+# togolab

-Shared utilities for the Bjornstad-Pyle Translational (BPT) lab.
+Shared utilities for the Bjornstad-Pyle-Tommerdahl (BPT) lab.
 Resolves per-user file paths from a config file, sets up access to the lab S3 (Kopah) store, and bundles helpers the lab reuses across projects.